 Archaeologists believe that the first People in North America came from Asia across a land bridge called Beringia.
 They might have arrived 20,000 years ago or more.
 However, the first People in North Dakota (that we know of) were the People who made Clovis points.
-Clovis People left some tools near present-day Beach about 13,500 years ago.
+People of the Clovis culture left some tools near present-day Beach about 13,500 years ago.

 Points were made from smooth stones such as flint, chert, or obsidian.
 The People would chip these stones into the proper shape using stones, bones, or antlers as the chipping tools.
 This process is called knapping.